For EJBCA Software as a Service (SaaS), subscribe through Azure Marketplace and access the EJBCA SaaS in Keyfactor's environment.

 Step 3 - Activate the Subscription

-You will be redirected to a new page to grant permissions to the SaaS landing page.
+- You are redirected to a new page to grant permissions to the SaaS landing page.
 Click Accept.

-You will be presented with a page that shows the details of the subscription.
-Click Activate.
+- On the page that shows the details of the subscription, click Activate.

 Step 4 - Set Up the Portal Account